WolfpackIT/AppDevCourse/CallEmailApp/REVIEW.md

 This file contains comments following from a code review on the work done in AppDevCourse.

-## Assignment 1
+## Assignment 2
 The assignment was to build a simple call and email app that can send an email and call a fixed phone number.

 The overall structure is good.
-There are no comments in the code.
-For now, that is OK, since the code is so simple that it's self-explanatory.
-For bigger assignments with more code, code that is not self explanatory will need to be commented.
+There are now some comments in the code (more than in assignment 1 anyway), but this project is of a size where I would already put some more comments in it.

 ### Specific comments
 There were no errors in the code but one thing I would pay attention to is the use of permissions.

+Nice to see that you check for permission when opening an intent for the camera app.

+You should also ask for permission to write to external storage.
+I placed a comment in `MainActivity` related to this.

+This did not change since assignment 1:

 In `CallWPActivity`, an intent to the dialer is started without asking for permission.
 I placed a comment there,